nhsuk/pharmacy-service-data-etl/README.md

 The `docker-compose.yml` used for development and deployment via Rancher have a similar structure.
 A stack is run with two `pharmacy-service-data-etl` images with different configurations.

-The convention for environment variables used in the Rancher configuration is to add a `NHS_` or `NON_NHS_` prefix to the `ETL_SCHEDULE`, `OUTPUT_FILE`, and `SYNDICATION_SERVICE` environment variables.
+The convention for environment variables used in the Rancher configuration is to add the Service ID as a prefix to the `ETL_SCHEDULE`, `OUTPUT_FILE`, and `SYNDICATION_SERVICE` environment variables.
-These are then mapped to the appropriate suffix-less variable in the container, i.e. for the 'Sexual Health Information and Support Services' container `NHS_ETL_SCHEDULE` is mapped to `ETL_SCHEDULE`, and so on.
+These are then mapped to the appropriate suffix-less variable in the container, i.e. for the 'NHS Chlamydia screening and treatment'  container `SRV0267_ETL_SCHEDULE` is mapped to `ETL_SCHEDULE`, and so on.

 ## FAQ